Spotting Repeat Fraudsters (Device Fingerprinting)

 5. Battery and Power Signals

-A small but revealing signal category.
-Available through the Battery Status API (web) and native mobile SDKs.
+A small category, and a revealing one.
+You get it through the Battery Status API on web, and native SDKs on mobile.

 | Signal | Normal User | Fraud Indicator |